MENU

 Most common production process: harvesting - killing-green – rolling – drying.

-This type of tea has a very deep, multifaceted taste with notes of dried fruits and wood.
+This type of tea has an intense, multifaceted taste with notes of dried fruits and wood.

 SHU PU'ER (artificially aged)